etcd-io/jetcd/Documentation/Lease.md

 ## startKeepAliveService function

-1. The function will start a backgroud scheduler `keepAliveSchedule` to send keep alive request for lease registered to EtcdLease Client.
+1. The function will start a background scheduler `keepAliveSchedule` to send keep alive request for lease registered to Lease Client.
 2. It will open a StreamObserver to etcd, send request to this StreamObserver can keep the lease alive.
 3. It will new a ScheduledExecutorService to run `keepAliveExecutor` and `deadLineExecutor` periodically.